leodennis/Android_GLES2.0_GUI/TextureFontAtlas/README.txt

  - Now in the GameManager you can use the font like this: GL_Font font = new FontDroidSans100(context);
  - You defenitly want to set the defualt font like this: GL_Font.setDefaultFont(font);
  - You might also want to set the smaller default font: GL_Font.setDefaultSmallFont(fontDroidSans64);
- - Now you the font will be used in the GL_Text, GL_Multiline_Text and GL_Buttons
+ - Now you can use the font will be used in the GL_Text, GL_Multiline_Text and GL_Buttons